Last updated by The POOG on January 02, 2023.

 Section II of the chapter is titled “The Globalization of the Technocratic Paradigm”.
 Technocracy is seen to be the dominant modern paradigm behind our ecological crisis.
 Natural and human inputs to the technological corporations are not properly valued.
 As noted by the authors from Vatican II documents, people “were created with a vocation to work“.
 And as Vatican II urged, “we continue to prioritize the goal of access to steady employment for everyone”.

-The need for state control is revealed in the authors’ statment:
+The need for state control is revealed in the authors’ statement:

 To ensure economic freedom from which all can effectively benefit, restraints occasionally have to be imposed on those possessing greater resources and financial power.